mvw/hackerrank/Functional Programming/Persistent Structures/Minimum Multiple/README.md

 To get more familiar with RMQ data structures I solved "Range Minimum Query" first.
 Of the various data structures I chose the "Sparse Table" which was good enough to tackle the problem.

-So I this version uses a "Sparse Table".
-It needs O(n log(n)) space and allows for O(1) lookup and is not too complicated.
+So this version uses a "Sparse Table".
+It needs O(n log n) space and allows for O(1) lookup and is not too complicated.

-The trick is storing 2^k long subranges (of O(n log(n)) many and reconstructing every subrange (of O(n^2) many) by using two of the precalculated subranges only.
+The trick is storing 2^k long subranges (of O(n log n) many) and reconstructing every subrange (of O(n^2) many) by using two of the precalculated subranges only.

 The flip side is that the "Minimum Multiple" problem involves changes to the matrix.

-Recalculating the whole sparse table every time turned out too slow.
+Recalculating the whole sparse table every time turned out to be too slow.
 The test cases seemed to feature many updates, perhaps half of the ops.
 So getting efficient here as well is important.